TELOS-syslab/MerlinOSDI26AE/README.md

 ### Figure 11-13: Hit Rate, Byte Hit Rate, and Relative Hit Ratio
 Estimated runtime and resources:
-- Aabout 1 million CPU-hours in aggregate
+- About 1 million CPU-hours in aggregate
 - Memory: recommend >= 1 TB for parallel execution
 - Disk: traces up to about 2 TB + outputs about 500 MB